 How to Build Resilience Through Fitness

-The most common issue is quickly loosing motivation: you’re not able to stick through your plan in moments when you’re not seeing change — your goals feels so far, or you’ve made a mistake.
+We’ve all given up on a thing before, big or small.
+Think about how far you were able to get through in that process?
+How easily did you give up?
+The last time you tried, did you stay consistent longer?
+The most common issue is quickly loosing motivation: you’re not able to stick through your plan in moments when you’re not seeing change — your goals feels so far, or maybe you’ve made a mistake and it feels easier to give up.
 But those are the moments if you choose differently just one time to continue, it’ll help you to breakthrough.
 Once you get through one hard decision to continue, what’s stopping you from choosing a second and a third time.
 Before you know it, not quitting becomes a habit.
 Let yourself choose to not quit, and training can teach you how.

 3 ways training builds resilience